The Beach Boys: Brian's withdrawal from touring and The Beach Boys Today!

 In April 1965, Campbell's own career success pulled him from touring with the group.
-Columbia Records staff producer Bruce Johnston was asked to locate a replacement for Campbell; having failed to find one, Johnston himself became a full-time member of the band on May 19, 1965.
-With Johnston's arrival, Brian now had a sixth voice he could work with in the band's vocal arrangements, with the June 4 vocal sessions for "California Girls" being Johnston's first recording session with the Beach Boys.
+Columbia Records staff producer Bruce Johnston was asked to locate a replacement for Campbell; having failed to find one, Johnston himself became a full-time member of the band.
+The June 4 vocal sessions for "California Girls" marked Johnston's first recording session with the Beach Boys.
 "California Girls" was included on the band's next album Summer Days (And Summer Nights!!).
 The first single from Summer Days had been a reworked arrangement of "Help Me, Rhonda", which became the band's second number 1 US single in the spring of 1965.

 To appease Capitol's demands for a Beach Boys LP for the 1965 Christmas season, Brian conceived Beach Boys' Party!, a live-in-the-studio album consisting mostly of acoustic covers of 1950s rock and R&B songs, in addition to covers of three Beatles songs, Bob Dylan's "The Times They Are a-Changin'", and idiosyncratic rerecordings of the group's earlier songs.
 The album was an early precursor of the "unplugged" trend.
 It also included a cover of the Regents' song "Barbara Ann", which unexpectedly reached number 2 when released as a single several weeks later.
 In November, the group released another top-twenty single, "The Little Girl I Once Knew".
-It was considered the band's most experimental statement thus far.